Ignatius Aphrem I: Ordination

 In 1907, when he was only 20 years old, he was ordained a Monk in the Monetary by the Patriarch Ignatius Abded Aloho II and called him Aphram after the great St. Ephrem, the Syrian, the great 4th century Christian Theologian and writer.
 In 1908 he was ordained a priest by the same Patriarch.
 He remained at the monastery to teach in the seminary and in 1911 he assumed the additional responsibility of managing the monastery press.
 He also was a member and worked within Syriac society called Intibah that had a goal of raising the education levels for the Syriac people.
 Later that year, he began his first scholarly visit to the monasteries and churches of Mardin, Tur-Abdin, Azech, Khrbut, Nisibin, Al-Ruha, Mosul and its villages, Aleppo, Homs, Beirut, Istanbul, Jerusalem, and Egypt.
 During this trip, he read and collected valuable information and wrote list of all their books and manuscripts that helped him in his future literary works.
-In 1913 he made a second trip to examine Syriac manuscripts in many great libraries of Europe.
+In 1913, he embarked on a second trip to examine Syriac manuscripts in many great libraries of Europe.
 In 1917, he represented Gregorius, Metropolitan of Jerusalem, in the church Synod to elect the new Patriarch, Ignatius Elias III as the 119th Patriarch of Syriac Orthodox Church after the Church went for two years without a leader.